-Students are required to arrive on time to all scheduled supervised practice rotations, internship meetings, and other program activities.
-If you know you will be arriving late to a scheduled activity, you are required to call or email the appropriate supervisor (i.e., preceptor, course director, or Program Director) as soon as possible.
+Students are required to arrive on time at all scheduled supervised practice rotations, internship meetings, and other program activities.
+If you know you will be arriving late for a scheduled activity, you are required to call or email the appropriate supervisor (i.e., preceptor or Program Director) as soon as possible.
 Habitual tardiness, which is defined as more than three per semester, will be addressed using the program's disciplinary action procedures.